This design doc discusses the lifecycle of transactions in wallet-core.

 : A pending transaction waits for some external event/service.

-The transaction stays pending until its change on the wallet’s material balance is finished.
+The transaction stays pending until its change on the wallet’s material balance

 There are some other distinctions for pending transactions: